 The ‘post-truth’ world in which we live has been beset by fake news, lies and a cavalier disregard for truth.
 If truth is neglected then an alternative is an appeal to the emotions in order to validate a particular position, which can quickly turn to the use of power to impose a particular view. ...

 December 30, 2020

 This scholarly volume proposes protreptic as a radically new way of reading Plato’s dialogues leading to enhanced student engagement in learning and inquiry.
 Through analysis of Platonic dialogues including Crito, Euthyphro, Meno, and Republic, the text highlights Socrates’ ways of fostering and ...

-Exploring Materiality in Childhood explores the multiple ways that childhood and materiality are intertwined and assembled.
-Bringing together a diverse range of authors, this topical book makes a scholarly contribution to our understanding of the entanglements of materiality and childhoods in ...
+Exploring Materiality in Childhood: Body, Relations and Space explores the multiple ways that childhood and materiality are intertwined and assembled.
+Bringing together a diverse range of authors, this topical book makes a scholarly contribution to our understanding of the entanglements of ...